input-output-hk/caryatid/examples/README.md

 * [Basic request](request/) - a request-response model using JSON messages
 * [Typed messages](typed/) - using standard and custom typed messages
 * [REST Server](rest/) - how to provide a REST endpoint mapped to request messages
 * [Performance testing](performance/) - Testing raw performance of the internal and external buses
+* [Haskell](haskell/) - Demonstrating interoperability with Haskell code